nairbdev2/Paranormal_Mansion/README.md

 ## How to Setup the Project
 * Download the github repo
-* Open UnityHub and 'Add' the project folder named 'Multiplayer Assignment' (Later to be implemented)
+* Open UnityHub and 'Add' the project folder named 'Prototype'
 * Double-click and launch Project (Ignore warnings if saying it's an old project)
 * Go to Scenes/Main_Scenes and double-click on 'Main_1_scene.unity'